oolonek/dendron/vault/tools.organization.time.md

 Working !!!
 That looks like a very nice option
-Its not working in the //TODO+ files
+Its not working in the todo+ files

   Luis_Molina seeds metabo:
     ✔ grab back latest Mzmine project @started(21-01-03 13:40) @done(21-01-03 13:42) @lasted(2m26s)